samiransinha/samiransinha.github.io/_pages/mypublication.md

 </li>
 <li> Dutta, B., Liao, S., Sinha, S. and Strigari, LE.
 Searching for Beyond the Standard Model Physics with COHERENT energy and timing data.
 Physical Review Letters. <a href="https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.123.061801">Article</a>
 </li>
 <li> Manuel, C. M., Sinha, S. and Wang, S. Matched case-control data with a misclassified exposure: What can be done with instrumental variables?
-Biostatistics.  \[[research/chris2019_supplementary.pdf Supplementary Materials]\]</li>
-Code is available at GitHub [https://github.com/ronsami/Istrumental-variables-for-misclassification] </li> For this project an R package, named mccmeiv, has been created and is available from CRAN [https://CRAN.R-project.org/package=mccmeiv]
+Biostatistics.  <a href="http://samiransinha.github.io/files/research/chris2019_supplementary.pdf">Supplementary materials</a>
+<a href="https://github.com/ronsami/Istrumental-variables-for-misclassification">Code at Github</a>, <a href="https://CRAN.R-project.org/package=mccmeiv">R package mccmeiv from CRAN</a>
 </li>
 <li> Lee, D. and Sinha, S. Identifiability and bias reduction in the skewprobit model for a binary response.
-Journal of Statistical Computation and Simulation. \[[research/Identifiability_and_bias_reduction_published.pdf pdf]\], \[[research/0714_supple.pdf Supplementary materials]\]</li>
+Journal of Statistical Computation and Simulation. <!--\[[research/Identifiability_and_bias_reduction_published.pdf pdf]\],-->
-For this project an R package, named SPreg, has been created and is available from CRAN [https://cran.r-project.org/package=SPreg]
+<a href="http://samiransinha.github.io/files/research/0714_supple.pdf">Supplementary materials</a>,  <a href="https://cran.r-project.org/package=SPreg"> R package SPreg from CRAN</a>
 </li>
 <li> Wei, Y., Ma, Y., Garcia, T. P., and Sinha, S. Consistent estimator for logistic mixed effect models.
-Canadian Journal of Statistics. \[[research/randomslopefinalcjsversion.pdf pdf]\], \[[research/randomslopesuppfinalcjsversion.pdf Supplementary materials]\]
+Canadian Journal of Statistics. <a href="http://samiransinha.github.io/files/research/randomslopefinalcjsversion.pdf"> Article</a>,
+  <a href="http://samiransinha.github.io/files/research/randomslopesuppfinalcjsversion.pdf"> Supplementary materials</a>
 </li>
 <li> Mandal, S., Wang, S., and Sinha, S. Analysis of linear transformation models with covariate measurement error and interval censoring.
 Statistics in Medicine. \[[research/SIM_2019-May-10.pdf pdf]\], \[[research/suppl_2019-May-07.pdf Supplementary Materials]\]</li>
 For this project an R package, named icemelt, has been created and is available from CRAN [https://cran.r-project.org/web/packages/icemelt/index.html] </li>